-Aside from bringing colour and vibrancy to a home or back yard, growing our own produce has time and time again been proven as fantastic for our physical and mental health.
-It teaches us to reflect, understand and appreciate the seasons, practice skills as observation and learn about the lifecycles of ingredients we often use and consume.
+Aside from bringing colour and vibrancy to a home, balcony or back yard, growing our own produce has time and time again proven to be as fantastic for our physical health as well as our mental health.
+It teaches us to reflect, understand and appreciate the seasons, practice skills such as observation and learn about the lifecycles of ingredients we often use and consume.

 Spoilt for choice.